 Crucially, First Year Persistence (our outcome) has a correlation of about +0.55 with First Term GPA and about +0.39 with Second Term GPA.
 These are the strongest correlations with persistence among all features.
 A positive value here means higher GPA is associated with higher likelihood of staying.
 A correlation of 0.55 is moderately strong, indicating first term grades are a good indicator of retention.
 Second term GPA’s correlation is a bit lower, partly because many who left have no second term GPA recorded.
 High School Average and Math Score also show weaker positive correlations with persistence (~0.26 and ~0.24 respectively) – students with better pre-college academic indicators tend to persist slightly more often.

-We notice a slight negative correlation between Fast Track and Persistence (-0.18).
-This needs interpretation: because Fast Track is coded as 1/2, the negative sign likely means that students in the fast track program (if coded as 1) actually had higher persistence than those not in it (if coded as 2).
-In other words, being in the fast track program is associated with staying, which we will confirm in the next section.
-Gender has a small correlation (-0.08) with persistence, suggesting a minor difference between genders in retention.
+We notice a slight negative correlation between Fast Track and Persistence (-0.08) with persistence, suggesting a minor difference between genders in retention.
 A negative sign (given coding likely 1=male, 2=female) might indicate that the female group (code 2) persisted slightly less often in this dataset, but the effect is small.
 Residency correlation with persistence is about +0.21 – if we assume code 2 might be international students, the positive correlation would mean international students persisted at a higher rate, or vice versa (depending on the actual coding).
 Funding has ~0.19 correlation – certain funding types seem to correspond to better persistence (for example, scholarships vs. loans might impact retention).
 First Language shows ~0.19 correlation – language background could have a modest effect on persistence (perhaps non-native speakers either do better or worse, depending on support).
 The correlations among some categorical variables themselves (like Funding, Residency, First Language) show up as well (some red blocks among those), indicating some of these factors are associated with each other (e.g., maybe international students (Residency) tend to have a particular funding source and first language).
 However, these are relatively complex to interpret without knowing the exact category meanings.
 Overall, the correlation analysis points to academic performance metrics as the key factors associated with whether a student stays in school after the first year.

 Relationships with First Year Persistence